Leftovers can be boring, but if you make them into something new they’re not. Leftover spaghetti makes an amazing baked spaghetti pie.

 Sometimes it’s hard to engage kids in activities and sometimes it’s even harder to encourage kids to eat healthy foods.
 I love how we can use healthy ingredients and make something irresistible to kids with a cool name.
 This cat eye recipe is sure to please even picky eaters.
 Plus they’re yum!

 Cooking with kids is fun and rewarding!
 This Lotsa Pasta recipe was a huge hit here at Little Sprouts.
-The possibilities of what you could add to it are endless.
-You can use leftovers, whatever you need to use up from the fridge, and it’s healthy!
+Even the picky eaters like it.

 If you’re looking for a super easy activity for the kids, you can let them make their own mini fruit pizzas.
 These pizzas are super simple because they use a graham cracker for the crust, easy peasy.
 Use this fruit pizza recipe and vary it however it works with what you have at home.